-The soda/juice machines are for student use during the school day but are restricted to only those areas as described under the heading of lunch period unless students are under the supervision of a teacher.
-Soda or other drinks are not to be kept in student lockers.
-Soda and other drinks are not to be consumed in the classroom, unless otherwise specified by the classroom instructor.
-Students may have a clear water bottle while at school.
-There will be filling stations available.
+Available vending machines are for student use before or after the school day and are restricted to only those areas as described under the heading of lunch period unless students are under the supervision of a teacher.
+Drinks of any kind are not to be kept in student lockers and are not to be consumed in the classroom.